 top of page

-Fixing Doll Eyelashes if they separating, crushed, or bent funny:
+Fixing 16mm Blinking Doll Eyes Eyelashes if they separating, crushed, or bent funny:

 1. Fill a small cup with room temperature water